fedenunez/creative-theme-jekyll/slides/welcome.md

 - designed for the end-user (Plug & Play)
 - fully configurable from the *BeoLiving App*
-- Improves security:
+- Improves security: password less
-     - password less
+- automatic adds B&O resources

 Note:
 BLI its designed for the end user.
 Out of the box, could be setted up by some non-technical easy steps.